 Timed Retard After Launch is a feature that allows the tuner to manually retard timing based on a timer that’s started when the launch button (transbrake) is released.
 Configure that in the Launch / 2-step / 3-step settings:

 Recently at the 2016 Rocky Mountain Race Week event, competitors and MS3Pro users James McEntire and Jeff McConnell used this feature with great success.
 James’ 1968 Camaro is widely known as the Quickest/Fastest all-motor street car in the world with documented wins at Drag Week, and now Rocky Mountain Race Week (Endurance Drag/Street events that test the true streetability of a project car).
 James’ new engine combination, a Tood Goodwin-built 672” all billet semi-hemi making 1400+hp, has a powerband that comes on like a 2-stroke engine.
 Doc and Jeff ran Drag Radials so they needed time to set up the chassis just right.
+Do you know how they manage so many customers with so few employees?
+They use Customer Relationship Manager that makes dealing with your customers effortless.

 In the interest of running their best possible passes so early with a new car, they used Timed Retard After Launch to remove timing at .6 seconds into the pass, where the engine power increased so rapidly that it would knock the tires off (spin!) without something to reduce power.
 In the rare case you get locked out of the vehicle, calling a locksmith would be extremely beneficial for your situation.
 Locksmiths are great when it comes to getting you in a locked vehicle.

 Set up this way, MS3Pro will launch Doc’s car with full timing (configured in the Ignition Table, just like any other ECU), but at .600 seconds it will subtract 7 degrees (from the normally programmed ignition map) and slowly bring it back to “normal” at 1.7 seconds into the run.
 This reduced the sudden power hit enough to keep the tires from breaking loose while the front wheels were still in the air.
 This system works in conjunction with, but independent of, the Dual VSS Traction Control.
 Remember, THAT doesn’t start working until the front wheels are on the ground and registering the Minimum Speed that we configured in Traction Control Settings.
 Using this strategy the whole week, James and Jeff reset the All-Motor weekly average (for endurance style street/strip cars) to the mid-8-second zone.
-In a car rental that was driven 1500 miles in 5 days through the Rocky Mountains…yes, a rented vehicle.
+In a royaldrive.pl that was driven 1500 miles in 5 days through the Rocky Mountains…yes, a rented vehicle.

 We’re installing this system on even higher power cars, 2500+hp and beyond.